bi-labor/es-mssql/docs/mssql/exercise4.md

     - Add a table to the report surface by dragging one from the _Toolbox_.
     - Drag each field from the _Report data_ toolbox from under the _Dataset_ created above into the table.
-    - Delete obsolete columns by right clicking the table.
+    - Delete obsolete columns by right-clicking the table.
 There should be 3 columns: country, number of users, and average age.
     - Edit the header row to have meaningful column headers.

 1. Add a pie chart by dragging a _Chart_ item from the _Toolbox_ next to the table.